 When built, they were among the fastest boats of their type in the world.
 One of the boats, MGB 81, received the battle honour ‘Normandy 1944’.
 The other, HSL 102, is the only surviving example of the 100 class high speed launch and was stationed at RAF Calshot during the Battle of Britain, retrieving shot down airmen from the sea.
 Throughout the duration of the war, HSL vessels saved a total of 10,000 airmen of many nationalities.

 The money has enabled Portsmouth Naval Base Property Trust (PNBPT) to purchase the gunboats.
 Although both were outstanding examples of British naval engineering, they only had a life expectancy of 20 years.
-They have now been restored to original working condition and are on display at Gunwharf Quays Marina in Portsmouth.
-It is hoped people will get the opportunity to charter the boats and experience what it was like for the crews driving at full speed 70 years ago.
+They have now been restored to original working condition.
+People have the opportunity to charter the boats and experience what it was like for the crews driving at full speed 70 years ago contact email@example.com

 Peter Goodship, Chief Executive of the PNBPT, said: “These unique craft are a legacy to the heroism of those who crewed them during World War II.
 Both boats made significant contributions to the War effort and saved the lives of many sailors and airmen.
 The Trust is grateful to all those who contributed, especially the National Heritage Memorial Fund, without which this would not have been possible.”

-Having got them, PNBPT are now keen to bring their story alive by making at least one of them available for charter, so that people can experience something of their breathtaking power and speed - a ride not for the faint-hearted.
+Having got them, PNBPT are now keen to bring their story alive by making them available for charter, so that people can experience something of their breathtaking power and speed - a ride not for the faint-hearted.

 We also hope to use them once in a while to take people across to Priddy’s Hard and the revamped Explosion museum, where boats like 102 were based during World War II.